nixhealy/Breakout/README.md

 <Add information to this section about the time you've taken for this task along with a professional changelist.>
 - Added mouse control (Time: Like an hour, but now I know what I'm doing, probably.)
   - Made velocity non-linear (Time: Fifteen minutes)
+- Added a timer bar (Time: I got distracted.
+This actually took like twenty minutes.)